The Hills We Die On

 We are committed to building the bridges necessary to bring the dance art form to underserved communities across America.
-Whether its in school or library programming, partnering to provide local transportation ; we'll make sure the art form makes it to you.
+Whether its in school or library programming, or calling the black community out by name ; we'll make sure the art form makes it to you.

 In line with our accountability to the art form we die on the hill of excellence.
 While we do everything we can to get our students to the art form, we demand they do everything they can to master it.
 From our instructors, studio partners, performing artists and productions we will operate at the highest level of excellence, changing what people may believe about minority or accessibility based programs.